-2.2.7 Radio equipment not specified in this Section may be accepted for installation on board ships as additional equipment, provided that it complies with the requirements of 5.1 and its operation does not affect the operation of the main radio equipment or impair safety of navigation.
-Installation of additional equipment is subject to special consideration by the Register in each case.

-2.2.8 Every ship, while at sea shall maintain a continuous watch:

-.1 on VHF DSC channel 70, if the ship, in accordance with the requirements of the Rules for all sea areas, is fitted with a VHF radio installation;

-.2 on the distress and safety DSC frequency 2187,5 kHz, if the ship, in accordance with the requirements of the Rules for sea areas A1 and A2 or A1, A2 and A3, is fitted with a MF radio installtion;

-3 on the distress and safety DSC frequencies 2187,5 kHz and 8414,5 kHz and also on one of the distress and safety DSC frequencies 4207,5 kHz, 6312 kHz, 12577 kHz or 16804,5 kHz, appropriate to the time of the day and the geographical position of the ship, if the ship, in accordance with the requirements of the Rules for sea areas A1, A2 and A3 or A1, A2, A3 and A4, is fitted with a MF/HF radio installation.
-This watch may be kept by means of a scanning receiver;

-.4 for shore-to-ship distress alerts, if the ship, in accordance with the requirements of the Rules for sea areas A1, A2, A3 and A4, is fitted with an INMARSAT ship earth station.

-2.2.9 Every ship, while at sea, shall maintain a radio watch for broadcasts of maritime safety information on the appropriate frequency or frequencies on which such information is broadcast for the sea area in which the ship is navigating.

-2.2.10 Every ship while at sea shall maintain, when practicable, a continuous listening watch on VHF Channel 16.
-This watch shall be kept at the position from which the ship is normally navigated.

-2.2.11 Every ship which after completion of construction shall undertake a single voyage to the place of its supplementary outfitting may be exempted from the requirement for installation of the full complement of the statutory radio equipment, if it is capable of transmitting shore-to-ship distress alerts by at least two separate and independent facilities, each using different types of radio communication.
+- 2.2.7 Radio equipment not specified in this Section may be accepted for installation on board ships as additional equipment, provided that it complies with the requirements of 5.1 and its operation does not affect the operation of the main radio equipment or impair safety of navigation. - 2.2.8 Every ship, while at sea shall maintain a continuous watch: - .1 on VHF DSC channel 70, if the ship, in accordance with the requirements of the Rules for all sea areas, is fitted with a VHF radio installation; - .2 on the distress and safety DSC frequency 2187,5 kHz, if the ship, in accordance with the requirements of the Rules for sea areas A1 and A2 or A1, A2 and A3, is fitted with a MF radio installtion; - .3 on the distress and safety DSC frequencies 2187,5 kHz and 8414,5 kHz and also on one of the distress and safety DSC frequencies 4207,5 kHz, 6312 kHz, 12577 kHz or 16804,5 kHz, appropriate to the time of the day and the geographical position of the ship, if the ship, in accordance with the requirements of the Rules for sea areas A1, A2 and A3 or A1, A2, A3 and A4, is fitted with a MF/HF radio installation.
+This watch may be kept by means of a scanning receiver; - .4 for shore-to-ship distress alerts, if the ship, in accordance with the requirements of the Rules for sea areas A1, A2, A3 and A4, is fitted with an INMARSAT ship earth station. - 2.2.9 Every ship, while at sea, shall maintain a radio watch for broadcasts of maritime safety information on the appropriate frequency or frequencies on which such information is broadcast for the sea area in which the ship is navigating. - 2.2.10 Every ship while at sea shall maintain, when practicable, a continuous listening watch on VHF Channel 16.
+This watch shall be kept at the position from which the ship is normally navigated. - 2.2.11 Every ship which after completion of construction shall undertake a single voyage to the place of its supplementary outfitting may be exempted from the requirement for installation of the full complement of the statutory radio equipment, if it is capable of transmitting shore-to-ship distress alerts by at least two separate and independent facilities, each using different types of radio communication.

-In this case, the full complement of the statutory radio equipment is subject to special consideration by the Register in each separate case.
+The full complement of the radio equipment shall be approved at the review of the draft passage of the ship.